arthurfenderbucker/catkin_ws_bebop/README.md

 . ~/catkin_ws_bebop/0_setup_simulation.sh
 ```
 it's expected to get "I firmwared_firmwares: done indexing firmwares" printed on the last line.
->Note: If firmwared is running correctly you should get "PONG" by running in another terminal:<br>
+>Note: If firmwared is running correctly you should get "PONG" </br>
->```fdc ping```

-in another terminal, start the simulated world by runnig:
+after that start the simulated world by runnig:
 ```
 . ~/catkin_ws_bebop/1_launch_simulation_world.sh
 ```
-and than launch the bebop driver to communicate with the drone
+and than in another terminal launch the bebop driver to communicate with the drone
 ```
 . ~/catkin_ws_bebop/2_launch_simulation_driver.sh
 ```